 Jim Collins, an American business consultant once said “Great vision without great people is irrelevant”

-Hiring right people has always been a sensitive part of a company.
-Unlike facets such as skills, education, experience and appearance, the behavioral traits can be harder to assess during interviews.
+Hiring the right people has always been a sensitive part of a company.
+Unlike facets such as skills, education, experience, and appearance, the behavioral traits can be harder to assess during interviews.
 Out of the companies that use psychometric tests, 81% said they made less risky and more reliable hiring decisions.
 These tests are useful for both mass and elite recruitments.
-Accompanied by GDs, resume screenings and structured interviews, it can extract the right fit for job role.
+Accompanied by GDs, resume screenings, and structured interviews, it can extract the right fit for the job role.

-According to a survey,37% in Hungary, 70% Swedish and 93% respondents from Czech Republic said that psychometrics helped them come to fairer decisions.
+According to a survey,37% in Hungary, 70% Swedish and 93% of respondents from the Czech Republic said that psychometrics helped them come to fairer decisions.

 Here’s how psychometric tests could help at engaging employees.